SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 }
 ```

 Here you've defined a new entity `Customers` as a projection on the more generic `A_BusinessPartner` from the external service, and have exposed just two properties from it.
+Sort of similar to the [lens concept in functional programming](https://www.google.com/search?q=%22functional+programming%22+%22lens%22).

 👉 Ensure you have a single CAP server still running in mock mode, on port 4004 (i.e. make sure you have `cds watch` going).